Juneau’s City Hall Situation

 Community Support for a New City Hall

-Members of Juneau’s community share their support a new city hall and their reasons for voting yes on ballot proposition 1:
+Members of Juneau’s community share their support for a new city hall and Proposition 1:

 “Let’s build that city hall!”